Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Experiments

 We evaluate generalized Riesz regression as a building block for debiased machine learning, focusing on average treatment effect (ATE) estimation.
 Across all experiments, we compare three ways of estimating the ATE Riesz representer (bias-correction term) introduced in Section~\ref{sec:generalizedrieszregression}: SQ-Riesz (squared-loss objective), UKL-Riesz (unnormalized-KL objective), and BKL-Riesz (binary-KL objective).
 In the ATE setting, BKL-Riesz coincides with estimating the propensity score by Bernoulli likelihood (logistic MLE) and then plugging it into the closed-form ATE Riesz representer; we therefore refer to it as ``BKL-Riesz = MLE.''

-Given an estimate of the outcome regression $\widehat{\gamma}$ and an estimate of the Riesz representer $\widehat{\alpha}$, we report three ATE estimators: \begin{itemize} \item \textbf{DM}: the plug-in direct method based only on $\widehat{\gamma}$, \item \textbf{IPW}: the IPW estimator based only on $\widehat{\alpha}$, \item \textbf{AIPW}: the Neyman-orthogonal (doubly robust) estimator combining $\widehat{\gamma}$ and $\widehat{\alpha}$ as in Section~\ref{sec:setup}. \end{itemize} We quantify accuracy by the mean squared error (MSE) of the ATE estimate and quantify uncertainty by the empirical coverage ratio (CR) of nominal $95$
+Given an estimate of the outcome regression $\widehat{\gamma}$ and an estimate of the Riesz representer $\widehat{\alpha}$, we report three ATE estimators: \begin{itemize} \item \textbf{RA}: the plug-in direct method based only on $\widehat{\gamma}$, \item \textbf{RW}: the RW estimator based only on $\widehat{\alpha}$, \item \textbf{ARW}: the Neyman-orthogonal (doubly robust) estimator combining $\widehat{\gamma}$ and $\widehat{\alpha}$ as in Section~\ref{sec:setup}. \end{itemize} We quantify accuracy by the mean squared error (MSE) of the ATE estimate and quantify uncertainty by the empirical coverage ratio (CR) of nominal $95$